 Fight Bad Faith Practices

 Unlike many other types of insurance premiums, long-term care insurance premiums can increase.
 As policyholders grow older, premium costs can increase at an enormous rate.
 Often, senior citizens on fixed incomes can no longer afford the premiums and must let their long-term care insurance policies lapse.
 In addition to raising policyholders’ premiums to unbearable amounts in order to force a policy lapse, insurance companies attempt to reduce benefits payments to policyholders in many ways.

 The process of obtaining payment for a claim can be extremely difficult, frustrating and time-consuming.
 Insurance companies often inundate policyholders with confusing and burdensome paperwork.
 People in need of these insurance benefits often do not have the strength or ability to fight with their insurance company, and are often cognitively impaired.

 Long-term care insurance companies will also deny claims based upon the “fine print” in their policies pertaining to the conditions under which benefits are to be paid.
 Insurance companies interpret plan terms to advance their own interests and deny or limit benefits.
 Some insurance companies engage in tactics such as denying receipt of documents sent to them, utilizing biased doctors and nurses to justify denials, and ignoring or failing to advise insureds about benefits to which they are entitled.

 Retain a Firm with Past Recoveries Worth Millions

 If you or a loved one have been victimized by a long-term care insurance company, we can help.
-Our Florida insurance law attorneys and staff members at Danahy & Murray, P.A. will take the time to listen to your problems and can help you sort out the issues involved in your case.
+Our Florida insurance law attorneys and staff members at Danahy & Murray will take the time to listen to your problems and can help you sort out the issues involved in your case.